-Both will be equipped with GPS and geofencing technology, meaning the operator can designate areas (at the City’s direction) where speeds are further restricted.
-For example, the City may direct the operator limit scooters to 5 MPH within Old Courthouse Square.
+All bikes and scooters will be equipped with GPS and geofencing technology, meaning the operator can designate areas (at the City’s direction) where speeds are further restricted or riding with electric motor assistance is prohibited.
+For example, the City may direct the operator prohibit electric motors from providing assistance within Old Courthouse Square.

 Santa Rosa was recognized as a "Silver" level Bicycle-Friendly Community by the League of American Bicyclists in 2019.